Understanding Indoor Air Quality - Some Frequently Asked Questions

 • For a 680 sq ft room, CADR should be at least 453(680*8/12).

-• For a 450 sq ft room, CADR should be atleast 300(450*8/12).
+• For a 450 sq ft room, CADR should be at least 300(450*8/12).

 • For a 200 sq ft room, CADR should be at least 134(200*8/12).